Intradistrict Permit Requests

 - Parent employment in the requested district- Recent pay stub or employment affidavit verifying full-time employment in the requested district

-- Safety and Protection- Documentation by the residing district's department of Child, Welfare, Attendance, & Safety
+- Safety and Protection- Documentation by the residing district's Department of Child, Welfare, Attendance, & Safety (non-PUSD students only)

 - Mental, Physical, Social-emotional Health or Adjustment- Certification by a physician, school psychologist, or other appropriate school personnel